Quadrisheriff/Quadrisheriff.github.io/docs/Static site generators/MkDocs/Getting-started.md

 The development server will be deployed at [http://localhost:8000](http://localhost:8000).

+!!! info
-The development server supports live changes, and will reload automatically to preview any changes made in your documentation files.
+    MkDocs development server supports live changes and will automatically reload to preview any changes made in your documentation files.

 You can close the development server by pressing `CTRL C` in your terminal window.

 ###**Building your website**

-Use the `mkdocs build` command to generate all your websites static files.
+Use the `mkdocs build` command to generate all your website's static files.

 ```
 $ mkdocs build